MTU’s FFC emits no CO2, no NOx, and no particulates; all it produces is water. That means this propulsion concept is virtually emissions-free.

 The Flying Fuel Cell will initially be used in regional air traffic on shorter routes.
 The next generation of FFCs will then fly on short- and medium-haul routes.

 The Flying Fuel Cell reduces climate impact by up to 95 percent.
-Since it emits no CO2, no NOx, and no particulates, the FFC is virtually emissions-free.
+Since it emits no CO2, no NOX, and no particulates, the FFC is virtually emissions-free.
 What’s more, the entire propulsion system is much quieter.